-In Spring 2016, the Elephant Action League (EAL) commenced an investigation codenamed Operation Australia in Thailand targeting the trafficking of live orangutans and birds from Indonesia for the illegal live pet trade.
+In Spring 2016, the Earth League International (formerly Elephant Action League) commenced an investigation codenamed Operation Australia in Thailand targeting the trafficking of live orangutans and birds from Indonesia for the illegal live pet trade.

 Intelligence was obtained that POI (Person of Interest) Mr. Pichet Muangrsi, aka Galim, was in possession of four juvenile orangutans from Indonesia which he was trying to sell for 120,000 Thai Baht (Approx. $3,400 USD).
 Muangrsi was also involved in smuggling birds from Indonesia into Thailand where they are laundered and then smuggled out of Thailand.